Certificate of Destruction: A Complete Guide

 What is a Certificate of Destruction?

-When scheduling a service visit with a document shredding company, confirm that you will be provided with a Certificate of Destruction upon completion.
-Typically, you should receive your certificate on the same day of your service or soon after.
+When scheduling a shredding service, ask the provider if they issue a Certificate of Destruction upon completion.
+Most companies will provide the certificate on the same day as the service or shortly after.

 At SecureScan, we provide a Certificate of Destruction after every shredding service visit.
 Certificates are included with our one-time bulk shredding service, our recurring shredding service, and when destroying documents after a document scanning project.